On equivariant topological modular forms: Abelian group objects in -categories

 \section{Abelian group objects in $\infty$-categories}

+The goal of this section is to construct from any preoriented abelian group object in a suitable $\infty$-category $\XX$ a colimit-preserving functor $\Spc_{\Orb} \to \XX$.
+We achieve this in \cref{MainConstruction}, which is the basis for our construction of equivariant elliptic cohomology.

-If $\CC$ is an $\i$-category with finite products, we can consider the $\i$-category $\Ab(\CC)$ of abelian group objects in $\CC$.
+To start, we consider for an $\i$-category $\XX$ with finite products the $\i$-category $\Ab(\XX)$ of abelian group objects in $\XX$.
 We caution the reader that ``abelian group object'' is meant in the {\em strict} sense as opposed to the more initial notion of commutative (that is, $E_\i$) group object.
 In order to make this precise, it is convenient to invoke the language of universal algebra.
 We refer the reader to \cite[Section 5.5.8]{HTT} or \cite[Appendix B]{GGN} for relevant facts about Lawvere theories in the context of $\infty$-categories.

 Let $\TT_{\Ab}$ denote the Lawvere theory of abelian groups, which we regard as an $\i$-category.
-That is, $\TT_{\Ab}^{\op}\subset\Ab=\Ab(\mathrm{Set})$ is the full subcategory of abelian groups (in sets) consisting of the finite free abelian groups.
+That is, $\TT_{\Ab}^{\op}\subset\Ab=\Ab(\mathrm{Set})$ is the full subcategory of abelian groups (in sets) consisting of the finitely generated free abelian groups.
 A skeleton of $\TT_{\Ab}$ is given by the $\i$-category with object set $\mathbb{N}$ and (discrete) mapping spaces